nirus/ngHTMLed/README.md

 # ngHTMLed
 Efficient i18n Transltion for Angular JS framework

-# nghtmled

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## To run the sample app

 Run `grunt` for building and `grunt serve` for preview.